-Our Love Water grants are now open for community groups and organisations to apply for up to $10,000.
+Our Love Water grants will open again in September 2021 for community groups and organisations to apply for up to $10,000.

 Our goal is to help our community make smart water choices through education and awareness, as well as build resilience and liveability across our region.
 The grants will help to: